Melania Trump Slammed For Cyberbullying Summit Speech

 — JRehling (@JRehling) August 20, 2018

-Users who responded to his proclamation actually said they believed that the First Lady used her platform, which includes a focus on well-being, fighting opioid abuse, and positivity on social media, to throw shade at President Trump.
+Users who responded to his proclamation actually said they believed that the first lady used her platform, which includes a focus on well-being, fighting opioid abuse, and positivity on social media, to throw shade at President Trump.

 First Lady Melania Trump is married to the biggest cyberbully on the internet.
 So Be Best! everyone excluding Donald J. Trump.